AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

   end
 ```

-and I am rewarded with a completely passing acceptance test.
+and I was rewarded with a completely passing acceptance test.
 However I have various issues to address:

-* [ ] the acceptance test does not check that the second repo has been stored
+* the acceptance test does not check that the second repo has been stored
-* [ ] the acceptance test is not very readable
+* the acceptance test is not very readable
-* [ ] currently the project page does not display all the repos
+* the project page does not currently display all the repos
-* [ ] the project has various unit tests based on being able to set the github_url
+* the project has various unit tests based on being able to set the github_url
-* [ ] the project model validates the URL
+* the project model validates the URL
-* [ ] the process for safely migrating the existing data on production
+* the process for safely migrating the existing data on production

 and maybe others I haven't thought of yet, so I'm tempted to run the other project acceptance tests and see what breaks ... other acceptance tests are breaking because the create project form has changed and they can't now find the form fields they expect.
-Update a few label strings in the tests and that project code to:
+I updated a few label strings in the tests and that project code to:

 ```rb
   def github_url
     source_repositories.first.try(:url)
   end
 ```

-and all the project create acceptance tests are green; so I kick off a run of the rest of the project acceptance tests.
+and all the project "create" acceptance tests are green; so I kick off a run of the rest of the project acceptance tests.
 Am I being bad here?
 Shouldn't I be clearly setting out my domain model and getting all my unit tests in place first?
 My defense is that I'm sidling up on that, trying to use the existing tests from the outside in to give me the bigger picture here.
 I very definitely don't plan to just hack the app code until all the acceptance tests pass :-)

-I get the project show acceptance tests to pass with the following changed step definition:
+I get the project "show" acceptance tests to pass with the following changed step definition:

 ```rb
 Given(/^the following projects exist:$/) do |table|